 This tutorial will show you how to install fail2ban on CentOS 7.
-For those of you who didn’t know, Fail2ban it is a security based application for your Unix based server.
-The fail2ban service is commonly used to protect your SSH and FTP from unauthorized connection.
-Fail2ban runs as a daemon that uses python scripts to parse log files for system intrusion attempts and adds a custom rules to iptables configuration file to ban the access to certain ip addresses.
+For those of you who didn’t know, Fail2ban it is a security-based application for your Unix based server.
+The fail2ban service is commonly used to protect your SSH and FTP from the unauthorized connection.
+Fail2ban runs as a daemon that uses python scripts to parse log files for system intrusion attempts and adds custom rules to iptables configuration file to ban the access to certain IP addresses.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘

 sudo‘ to the commands to get root privileges.
 I will show you through the step-by-step installation fail2ban in CentOS 7 server.

 - A server running one of the following operating systems: CentOS 7.